mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

    their budget?

-This blogpost investigates this situation from the perspective of **large organizations that serve the public good**, such as government organizations like the National Science Foundation, NASA, DoD, etc. or large private non-profit institutions like the Gates, Moore, or Chan-Zuckerberg foundations.
+This blogpost investigates this situation from the perspective of **large organizations that serve the public good**, such as government funding agencies or research institutes like the National Science Foundation, NASA, DoD, and so on.
 I hope to write separately about this topic from both enterprise and community perspectives in the future.

 This blogpost provides context, describes a few common approaches and their outcomes, and draws some general conclusions.